Indian Ocean raid: Japanese preparations

 The Japanese stationed reconnaissance submarines outside of the known British anchorages at Colombo and Trincomalee; their effectiveness was limited.
 At least one submarine was sent to scout the Maldive Islands but failed to detect Port T at Addu Atoll.

-At the same time as Operation C, the IJN also dispatched Malay Force, consisting of the aircraft carrier Ryūjō, six cruisers, and four destroyers to destroy shipping in the Bay of Bengal on 1 April.
+At the same time as Operation C, the IJN also dispatched Malay Force under the command of Vice Admiral Jisaburō Ozawa.
+His force consisted of the aircraft carrier Ryūjō, six cruisers, and four destroyers to destroy shipping in the Bay of Bengal on 1 April.
 Malay Force was not part of Operation C.

+In 3 days, Ozawa's force managed to sink 23 merchant ships (20 in a single day), totaling over 130,000 gross registered tons.
+In addition, April saw 32,000 tons of shipping sunk by Japanese submarines off India's west coast.
+Ryūjō's aircraft also bombed the ports of Cocanada and Vizagapatam, causing relatively minor damage.
+The tonnage and number of ships sunk by Malay Force, are comparable to that of the 3-month long Operation Berlin raid conducted by two battleships of the Kriegsmarine from January to March 1941.
+In both raids against merchant shipping, Allied merchant ships were not sailing in convoys escorted by large vessels.

 British preparations

 The reinforcement of the British Eastern Fleet depended on transfers from Britain and the Mediterranean, a reflection of active warzones and the demands on the Royal Navy's (RN) resources.
 In late-December 1941, a reassessment of the threat posed by Japan envisioned transferring the majority of the RN's heavy units to the Eastern Fleet.
 Matters were made urgent by the crippling of the United States Pacific Fleet's battle line at Pearl Harbor, which exposed the weak forces in Malaya to attack.
 Heavy units were freed up by American reinforcements in the Atlantic.
 The construction programs of the late-1930s were also starting to yield new heavy units.
 The Mediterranean yielded far fewer reinforcements than expected due to serious losses in that theatre in 1941.